cloudfoundry-community/splunk-firehose-nozzle/README.md

 * `FIREHOSE_KEEP_ALIVE`: Keep alive duration for the Firehose consumer.
 * `ADD_APP_INFO`: Enrich raw data with app info.
 A comma separated list of app metadata (AppName,OrgName,OrgGuid,SpaceName,SpaceGuid).
 * `IGNORE_MISSING_APP`: If the application is missing, then stop repeatedly querying application info from Cloud Foundry.
-* `MISSING_APP_CACHE_INVALIDATE_TTL`:  How frequently the missing app info cache invalidates.
+* `MISSING_APP_CACHE_INVALIDATE_TTL`:  How frequently the missing app info cache invalidates (in s/m/h.
+For example, 3600s or 60m or 1h).
-* `APP_CACHE_INVALIDATE_TTL`: How frequently the app info local cache invalidates.
+* `APP_CACHE_INVALIDATE_TTL`: How frequently the app info local cache invalidates (in s/m/h.
+For example, 3600s or 60m or 1h).
-* `ORG_SPACE_CACHE_INVALIDATE_TTL`: How frequently the org and space cache invalidates.
+* `ORG_SPACE_CACHE_INVALIDATE_TTL`: How frequently the org and space cache invalidates (in s/m/h.
+For example, 3600s or 60m or 1h).
 * `APP_LIMITS`: Restrict to APP_LIMITS the most updated apps per request when populating the app metadata cache.
 * `BOLTDB_PATH`: Bolt database path.
 * `EVENTS`: A comma separated list of events to include.
 Possible values: ValueMetric,CounterEvent,Error,LogMessage,HttpStartStop,ContainerMetric
 * `EXTRA_FIELDS`: Extra fields to annotate your events with (format is key:value,key:value).
-* `FLUSH_INTERVAL`: Time interval for flushing queue to Splunk regardless of CONSUMER_QUEUE_SIZE.
+* `FLUSH_INTERVAL`: Time interval (in s/m/h.
+For example, 3600s or 60m or 1h) for flushing queue to Splunk regardless of CONSUMER_QUEUE_SIZE.
 Protects against stale events in low throughput systems.
 * `CONSUMER_QUEUE_SIZE`: Sets the internal consumer queue buffer size.
 Events will be pushed to Splunk after queue is full.
 * `HEC_BATCH_SIZE`: Set the batch size for the events to push to HEC (Splunk HTTP Event Collector).
 * `HEC_RETRIES`: Retry count for sending events to Splunk.
 After expiring, events will begin dropping causing data loss.
 * `HEC_WORKERS`: Set the amount of Splunk HEC workers to increase concurrency while ingesting in Splunk.
 * `ENABLE_EVENT_TRACING`: Enables event trace logging.
 Splunk events will now contain a UUID, Splunk Nozzle Event Counts, and a Subscription-ID for Splunk correlation searches.
 * `SPLUNK_VERSION`: The Splunk version that determines how HEC ingests metadata fields.
 Only required for Splunk version 6.3 or below.
-* `STATUS_MONITOR_INTERVAL`: Time interval for monitoring memory queue pressure to help with back-pressure insights.
+* `STATUS_MONITOR_INTERVAL`: Time interval (in s/m/h.
+For example, 3600s or 60m or 1h) for monitoring memory queue pressure.
+Use to help with back-pressure insights.
+(Increases CPU load.
+Use for insights purposes only) Default is 0s (Disabled).
     ###  Please note
     > SPLUNK_VERSION configuration parameter is only required for Splunk version 6.3 and below.
     For Splunk version 6.3 or below, please deploy nozzle via CLI.
-Update nozzle_manifest.yml with splunk_version (eg:- SPLUNK_VERSION: 6.3) as an env variable and [deploy nozzle as an app via CLI](#push-as-an-app-to-cloud-foundry).
+Update nozzle_manifest.yml with splunk_version (For example: SPLUNK_VERSION: 6.3) as an env variable and [deploy nozzle as an app via CLI](#push-as-an-app-to-cloud-foundry).

     **[Tile](https://network.pivotal.io/products/splunk-nozzle/)** only supports deployment for Splunk version 6.4 or above